MarkoBursic/fbtft---SSD1322/README.md

 >>>Support for small TFT LCD display modules ---></br>
 >>>>FB driver for the SSD1322 OLED Controller</br>
 9. Compile the kernel and install modules after compiled.
-10. sudo modprobe fb_ssd1322
-11. sudo modprobe fbtft_device custom name=fb_ssd1322 width=256 height=64 speed=16000000 gpios=dc:23,reset:24
+10. Add to device tree overlay a panel and enable it
-12. use fbtest to test OLED
+11. use fbtest to test OLED

-Alternative:
+METHOD 2 (use a patch file)

 use .patch file: wget https://raw.githubusercontent.com/MarkoBursic/fbtft---SSD1322/master/0001-Signed-off-by-root-marko.bursic73-gmail.com.patch